 "The mission of this book is to provoke 'thought' and the 'by-products' from it: wonder, imagination, doubt, questioning, criticism, reflection, analysis, research, inquiry, collaboration, evaluation, opinion, judgement, suggestion, exhilaration, action, initiation, and creativity!"

-"The Future" is a must read for high school students preparing for the to the success and fulfillment I aspire to in my future?' "
+"The Future" is a must read for high school students preparing for the

 AI influenced, global marketplace they will soon find themselves competing in."